Battle of Menin (1793)

-The Battle of Wervik, or of Wervik and Menin was fought on 12 and 13 September 1793 between 30,000 men of the French Army of the North commanded by Jean Nicolas Houchard, and 13,000 Coalition troops: the veldleger (mobile army) of the Dutch States Army, commanded by the William, Hereditary Prince of Orange and his brother Prince Frederick of Orange-Nassau, and a few squadrons of Austrian cavalry under Pál Kray, seconded by Johann Peter Beaulieu.
-The great superiority in numbers being on the French side the battle ended in a victory for France, with the Dutch army suffering heavy losses.
+The Battle of Wervik or of Wervik and Menin was fought on 12 and 13 September 1793 between 30,000 men of the French Army of the North commanded by Jean Nicolas Houchard, and 13,000 Coalition troops: the Veldleger (mobile army) of the Dutch States Army, commanded by the William, Hereditary Prince of Orange and his brother Prince Frederick of Orange-Nassau, and a few squadrons of Austrian cavalry under Pál Kray, seconded by Johann Peter Beaulieu.
+The great superiority in numbers being on the French side the battle ended in a victory for France, with the Dutch army suffering many losses.
 Among the casualties was Prince Frederick, who was wounded in the shoulder at Wervik, an injury from which he never fully recovered.
 The combat occurred during the Flanders Campaign of the War of the First Coalition.
 Menen is a city in Belgium located on the French border about 100 km west of Brussels.

 After his victory in the Battle of Hondschoote, the French commander Jean Nicolas Houchard decided to fall on the Dutch forces defending Menen.
-About 27,000 French troops advanced on Menen from two directions - northward from Lille toward Menen and eastward along the north bank of the Leie (Lys) River toward Wervik and Menen.
-The Dutch defenders held their own on the 12th.
-However, on the 13th the French won a significant victory, forcing the Dutch to withdraw to Deinze.
+About 27,000 French troops advanced on Menen from two directions - northwards from Lille toward Menen and eastwards along the north bank of the Leie (Lys) River toward Wervik and Menen.
+The Dutch defenders held their own on 12 September.
+On 13 September the French won a significant victory, forcing the Dutch to withdraw to Deinze.
 Two days later, the French were beaten by Beaulieu in the Battle of Courtrai and abandoned Menen.
 Despite his recent successes, Houchard was charged with treason and executed.